tradnim/InfiniteFusionFamilyTree-FORKED/README.md

-# IFFT- FORKED by TRADNIM
+# InfiniteFusionCalculator Forked By Mindart

 ## Table of Contents
 1. [Introduction](#introduction)